5 Fast Facts LOGO WEBSITE RSZD e1668107650975

 1. THE NATIONAL FLOOD INSURANCE PROGRAM (NFIP) IS THE PRIMARY SOURCE OF FLOOD INSURANCE IN THE U.S. AND WILL LIKELY REMAIN SO.

-In over 23,000 communities nationwide, nearly 5 million NFIP insurance policies provide coverage that extends beyond traditional home insurance.
-In 2023, FEMA estimated the NFIP offered more than $2.5 trillion in total coverage.
+In over 22,000 communities nationwide, nearly 4.6 million NFIP insurance policies provide nearly $1.3 trillion in coverage that extends beyond traditional home insurance.
 The NFIP is likely to maintain “market” dominance because it charges below-market rates.
 With rising seas and more frequent natural disasters, flooding has become an imminent threat to coastal communities.
 Most private insurance are not willing to offer flood insurance policies because of the high financial risk in regions like Southeast Florida and along the California coastline.
 Additionally, private, market-rate insurance cannot compete with government-subsidized, below-market-rate insurance.

 1. THE NFIP LOSES MONEY VIRTUALLY EVERY YEAR DUE TO PAYOUTS EXCEEDING REVENUE FROM PREMIUMS.

-As of 2024, the NFIP has “borrowed” over $43 billion from the U.S. Treasury and currently holds a cumulative debt of just over $20 billion.
+As of 2025, the NFIP has “borrowed” over $45 billion from the U.S. Treasury and currently holds a cumulative debt of just over $22 billion.
 Repeated intense storms have placed a growing financial burden on the NFIP.
-In 2017, policymakers forgave $16 billion in the NFIP’s debt, but as the Government Accountability Office (GAO) reported in its 2023 list of “High Risk” federal programs, “without reforms, the NFIP’s financial condition will likely continue to worsen.”
-Unless reauthorized by December 20, 2024, the NFIP’s borrowing authority will be reduced from more than $30 billion to just $1 billion.
+In 2017, policymakers forgave $16 billion in the NFIP’s debt, but as the Government Accountability Office (GAO) reported in its 2025 list of “High Risk” federal programs that “without congressional action to address the debt, it is likely NFIP’s existing debt will continue to grow, actuarial soundness will be delayed, and affordability concerns will increase.”

 1. OVER 78 PERCENT OF SUBSIDIZED PROPERTIES IN NFIP ARE IN COUNTIES WITH THE HIGHEST HOME VALUES.